JulianA: An automatic treatment planning platform for intensity-modulated proton therapy and its application to intra- and extracerebral neoplasms: Methods

 \subsection{Blinded expert evaluation of plans}

 An independent expert reviewer assessed the clinical acceptability of each proton therapy plan and compared auto and reference plans for each patient.
+Auto plan dose distributions were calculated using our in-house treatment planning system (FionA), which is used clinically on a routine basis, following the approach described in this manuscript, whereas the reference plans were calculated in the predecessor to FionA (PSIPlan) following the clinical guidelines for treatment planning valid at the time of treatment.
+In PSIPlan, FionA and JulianA the same dose calculation algorithm is used (Raycasting).
+In addition, the same field arrangements and spot and energy separation/placement strategies as used in the reference plans have been used for the auto-plans.
+Robust optimization has not been used for any of the plans, with all being planned directly to a PTV, as is standard clinical practice at our center for treatments on Gantry 2.
 The goal of this study is to provide a proof-of-concept for the JulianA system, but future work is needed to proof generalisation beyond a single reviewer.
 The expert reviewer was not involved in the treatment of the patients and was blinded to the source of the plan generation to minimize potential biases.
 The evaluation process involved the use of a standardised review form and criteria, as well as the expert reviewer's individual clinical judgement.
 The primary plan comparison metrics included target coverage, organ sparing, and high-dose conformity.
 The expert reviewer assessed the machine- and human-generated proton therapy plans individually and compared them on the following aspects: 1) clinical acceptability (yes or no); 2) superiority of the plan (yes or no); and 3) identification of the plan as human-generated (yes or no).